kyarovoy/narvar/README.md

 This repository demonstrates how to use modern DevOps toolchain to:
 - define infrastructure as a code and provision it using Terraform (cloud provider is AWS in this example)
-- enforce configuration using Ansible:
+- enforce configuration using Ansible

 ### Instructions